HermesBoots/holbertonschool-low_level_programming/0x04-pointers_arrays_strings/README.md

 ## Winning Is Only Half of It.
 Having Fun Is the Other Half
 Printing the second half of a string.

+## Arrays Are Not Pointers
+Printing a given number elements from a given array.

+## `strcopy`
+Copying a string.